g-restante/may-agent/README.md

 - **FastAPI Backend**: A robust and scalable API for handling requests.
 - **Chroma Vector Store**: Efficient storage and retrieval of document embeddings.
 - **Customizable**: Easily extend and adapt the project to your needs.
+- **Upcoming Features**: Development is underway to support reading and processing PDFs, audio, video, images ecc.

 ## How It Works 🛠️